Well, it looks like fuel prices are on the rise once again. Where they’ll stop, no one knows.

 3. Maintain your vehicle

 A well tuned engine will work more efficiently and make better use of the fuel that keeps it running.
-Having your tire properly inflated will also use less fuel than tires which are not,
+Having your tire properly inflated will also use less fuel than tires which are not properly inflated.
+While I’m on this subject, Costco inflates their tires with nitrogen, which is neat because it gives you better long term tire inflation pressure.

 4. Don’t leave your car idling